 - 1. Turn off gas supply to the water heater. - 2.
-Shut off the water supply and open a nearby hot water faucet to depressurize the water - Drain approximately 5 gallons of water from tank.
+Shut off the water supply and open a nearby hot water faucet to depressurize the water tank. - Drain approximately 5 gallons of water from tank.
 (Refer to "Draining and Flushing" for proper procedures).
 Close drain valve. - 4.
-Remove old anode rod. - 5.
-Use Teflon® tape or approved pipe sealant on threads and install new anode rod. - Turn on water supply and open a nearby hot water faucet to purge air from water system. - Check for any leaks and immediately correct any if found. - 8.
+Remove old anode rod. - Use thread sealant tape or approved pipe sealant on threads and install new anode rod. - 6.
+Turn on water supply and open a nearby hot water faucet to purge air from water system. - 7.
+Check for any leaks and immediately correct any if found. - 8.
 Restart the water heater as directed in this manual.
 See the Repair Parts Illustration for anode rod location.